missoso/sonic-srv6-uSID-clab/README.md

 ```
 If the second command returns 0 then it will just need to be enabled in the kernel, this is covered in the deployment section.

-The last note is that the usage of *kind: sonic-vm* requires CPU virtualization support, if not enabled then the following error message will be displayed:
+The last note is that the usage of *kind: sonic-vm* in the Container Lab topology file requires CPU virtualization support, if not enabled then the following error message will be displayed:

 ```bash
 Cpu virtualization support is required for node "leaf1" (sonic-vm).